BestModules-Libraries/BME82M131/README.md

 BME82M131
 ===========================================================

-The Best Modules BME82M131 is an ambient light detection module, which uses the I2C communication method.
+The BESTMODULES BME82M131 is an ambient light detection module, which uses the I2C communication method.
 This document describes the Arduino Lib function of the BME82M131 and how to install the Arduino Lib.
 The example demonstrates how to obtain the ambient light intensity.

 This library can be installed via the Arduino Library manager.
 Search for **BME82M131**.